ra1nb0rn/avain/README.md

 A framework for the automated vulnerability analysis in IP-based networks that enables its modules to work collaboratively by sharing results.

 ## About
-AVAIN can automatically *assess* and *quantify* the security level of an IP-based network.
-Its final output is a *score* between 0 and 10, where the higher the score, the more vulnerable / insecure the network.
-Additionally, AVAIN keeps all of the intermediate result files to empower the user in *investigating* the network's security state *in more detail*.
-As IT and IoT security is a continuously evolving field, AVAIN was designed to be *modular* and thereby *easily extensible*.
+AVAIN can automatically assess and quantify the security level of an IP-based network.
+Its final output is a score between 0 and 10, where the higher the score, the more vulnerable / insecure the network.
+Additionally, AVAIN keeps all of the intermediate result files to empower the user in investigating the network's security state in more detail.
+As IT and IoT security is a continuously evolving field, AVAIN was designed to be modular and thereby easily extensible.
 Therefore AVAIN is comprised of a core and several modules.
 During a vulnerability analysis, AVAIN's core invokes all (specified) modules which return a result at the end of their execution.
-Currently, there are two results types: *scan* results, i.e. reconnaissance information, and *vulnerability score* results representing the outcome of a vulnerability analysis.
-By sharing their results, modules can work *collaboratively* to help AVAIN achieve a *more sophisticated* vulnerability assessment.
+Currently, there are three results types: scan results, i.e. reconnaissance information, vulnerability score results representing the outcome of a concrete vulnerability analysis and the mapping of a web server containing discovered sites and their parameters.
+By sharing their results, modules can work collaboratively to help AVAIN achieve a more sophisticated vulnerability assessment.
 As of now, AVAIN only supports the assessment of IPv4 and IPv6 enabled devices.
 Note that IPv6 zone IDs are not guaranteed to work with AVAIN.
-Also, the two *Hydra brute force modules* do currently *not* work with IPv6 addresses.
+Also, the two Hydra brute force modules do currently not work with IPv6 addresses.

 While AVAIN can only be used in IP-based networks as of now, it is possible to extend AVAIN to make it capable of working in different kinds of networks such as specialized IoT networks.